 This publication identifies many, but not all, of the important policies and regulations that address the expectations and obligations of students at FIT.
 Failure to comply with community standards may subject a student to disciplinary action as defined in the college’s Student Code of Conduct and Academic Honor Code.
 The manual is produced by the Office of the Vice President of Enrollment Management and Student Success.

 It is FIT’s goal to provide an exciting, vibrant learning community on campus, both in and out of the classroom.
-The manual may be obtained by visiting the Office of the Dean for Student Development or at fitnyc.edu/rightsandresponsibilities .
+The manual may be found at fitnyc.edu/rightsandresponsibilities .

 FIT encourages the development of independence, maturity, and ethical sensitivity in its students.
 The college must establish standards of conduct essential to its effective and orderly function as an educational institution.
 The codes of conduct were prepared to guide all members of the student body.
 All who become members of our community have an obligation to support and obey college regulations, and all local, state, and federal laws.
 Those who cannot or do not comply will be subject to disciplinary action both from the college as well as local, state, and federal authorities, and the privilege of continued attendance at FIT may be withdrawn.

 For more information about the Student Code of Conduct and Academic Honor Code with clearly defined judicial procedures, please see the Student Rights and Responsibilities Manual.

 Access to Official Student Records